AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

 - Free
 - ELB health checks must be specifically enabled
 - Have a scaling cooldown of default 300 seconds
+- Rebalancing
+    - launches new instances before terminating old ones to maintain perf/avail.
+- Scaling activity
+    - creates new scaling activity for terminating the unhealth instance first
+        - then terminates it
+    - later, another scaling activity launched to replace the terminated instance
 - Launch templates (LTs) are newer than Launch Configs and provide more options to work with
     - AWS recommends you create ASG from LTs for latest features
     - LC